 Yehuda Zisapel, co-founder of our Company, has served as a member of our Board of Directors since our inception in May 1996 and served as Chairman of our Board of Directors from May 1996 until August 2006 and again since November 2009.
 In addition, Mr. Zisapel serves as a director of Radware Inc. and other subsidiaries.
 Mr. Zisapel is also a founder and a director of RAD Data Communications Ltd., a worldwide data communications company headquartered in Israel, and BYNET Data Communications Ltd., a distributor of data communications products in Israel and serves as a director of other companies in the RAD-Bynet Group.
 See "Item 4C - Organizational Structure."
 Mr. Zisapel has a B.Sc. and a M.Sc. degree in electrical engineering as well as an Award of Honorary Doctorate (DHC-Doctor Honoris Causa) from the Technion, Israel Institute of Technology and an M.B.A. degree from Tel Aviv University, Israel.
-Yehuda Zisapel is the father of Roy Zisapel, a director and the President and Chief Executive Officer of the Company.
+Yehuda Zisapel is the father of Roy Zisapel, our President, Chief Executive Officer and director.

-Prof. Yair Tauman has served as a member of the Board of Directors since October 2010.
-He is the Dean of the Adelson School of Entrepreneurship in the Interdisciplinary Center (IDC) in Herzliya, Israel and was previously the Dean of the Arison School of Business in the (IDC).
+Prof. Yair Tauman has served as a member of our Board of Directors since October 2010.
+He is the Dean of the Adelson School of Entrepreneurship in the Interdisciplinary Center (IDC) in Herzliya, Israel and was previously the Dean of the Arison School of Business in the IDC.
 He is also a Leading Professor of Economics and the Director of the Center for Game Theory in Economics at Stony Brook University, New York.
-He was a professor in Tel-Aviv University for 25 years until 2009 and 6 years a professor in Kellogg School of management at Northwestern University.
+He was a professor in Tel-Aviv University for 25 years until 2009 and, prior thereto, served as a professor in Kellogg School of management at Northwestern University.
 His areas of research include game theory and industrial organization.
-Prof. Tauman currently serves on the board of directors of nine companies from different sectors including Bank Hapoalim, online auctions, education and IT.
+Prof. Tauman currently serves on the board of directors of other public and private companies from different sectors, including online auctions, education and IT.
 Prof. Tauman obtained his Ph.D. and M.Sc. degrees in mathematics as well as a B.Sc. in mathematics and statistics from The Hebrew University, Israel.

-David Rubner has served as a member of the Board of Directors since October 2009.
-Mr. Rubner is the Chairman and Chief Executive Officer of Rubner Technology Ventures Ltd., and a Partner in Hyperion Israel Advisors Ltd., a venture capital firm.
+David Rubner has served as a member of our Board of Directors since October 2009.
+Mr. Rubner is the Chairman and Chief Executive Officer of Rubner Technology Ventures Ltd., and Chairman of the Board of Novelsat, Ltd..
 During the years 1991 to 2000, he was President and Chief Executive Officer of ECI Telecom Ltd. ("ECI").
 Prior to that, Mr. Rubner held several senior positions within ECI, such as Chief Engineer, Vice President of Operations and Executive Vice President, General Manager of the Telecommunications division.
 Prior to joining ECI, Mr. Rubner was a senior engineer in the Westinghouse Research Laboratories in Pittsburgh, Pennsylvania.
-Mr. Rubner serves on the boards of Check Point Software Ltd., Elbit Imaging, Ltd. and other public and private companies.
-He also serves on the boards of Bar-Ilan University, Shaare Zedek Hospital and is Chairman of the Petah Tikva Foundation.
+Mr. Rubner serves on the boards of Check Point Software Ltd., Eltek Ltd. and other private companies.
+He also serves on the boards of trustees of Shaare Zedek Hospital and Jerusalem College of Technology.
 Mr. Rubner holds a B.Sc. degree in engineering from Queen Mary College, University of London, England and an M.S. degree from Carnegie Mellon University.